SciAuth/workshop/2022/index.md

 Workshop Schedule
 ------------------

+The workshop will be held Tuesday, October 18, 2022.

 The following schedule is tentative and subject to change.

 Time (Eastern) | Topic | Presenters | Materials